 The Palm Springs Photo Festival is known for the quality of its Portfolio Review program.
 These one-on-one consultations, in 20 minute increments, are offered throughout each day by important industry experts.
 This is where you can show your work to museum curators, collectors, art directors, editors, ad agency creatives, leading photographers, educators, gallery owners, reps and others who can offer you a valuable critique and advice.
-You will be able to choose your reviews online during the week of October 10.
+You will be able to choose your reviews online on Friday, October 11th.
 You can also sign up each day for reviews at PhotoPlus Expo.

 Take a look at the list of our Portfolio Review Faculty, and make a list of the reviewers you’d like to meet.
 Later we will post their biographies.
 You also have the choice to see them sorted by affiliation.
 Do your research before attending the review.
 You don’t want to show sports pictures to a food magazine.
 Remember the reviewers are there to take you seriously.